 Only persons who are nominated in accordance with the following procedures shall be eligible for election as directors of the CompanyCorporation, except as may be otherwise provided in the Certificate of Incorporation of the CompanyCorporation with respect to the right of holders of Preferred Stock of the CompanyCorporation to nominate and elect a specified number of directors in certain circumstances.
-Nominations of persons for election to the Board of Directors may be made at any annual meeting of stockholders, (ai) by or at the direction of the Board of Directors (or any duly authorized committee thereof) or (bii) by any stockholder of the Company (iCorporation (A) who is a stockholder of record on the date of the giving of the notice provided for in this Section 9 and on the record date for the determination of stockholders entitled to vote at such annual meeting, and (iB) who complies with the notice procedures set forth in this Section 9.
+Nominations of persons for election to the Board of Directors may be made at any annual meeting of stockholders, (a) by or at the direction of the Board of Directors (or any duly authorized committee thereof) or (b) by any stockholder of the Company (iCorporation (A) who is a stockholder of record on the date of the giving of the notice provided for in this Section 9 and on the record date for the determination of stockholders entitled to vote at such annual meeting, and (iB) who complies with the notice procedures set forth in this Section 9.

-In addition to any other applicable requirements, for For a nomination to be made properly brought before an annual meeting by a stockholder, such stockholder must have given (i) timely notice thereof in proper written form to the Secretary of the Company Corporation ("Shareholder Notice"), (ii) have provided any updates or supplements to such Shareholder Notice at the times and in the forms required by these By-Laws, and (iii) together with the beneficial owner(s), if any, on whose behalf the nomination is made, have acted in accordance with the representations set forth in the Solicitation Statement (as defined below) required by these By-Laws.
+In addition to any other applicable requirements, for For a nomination to be madeproperly brought before an annual meeting by a stockholder, such stockholder must have given (i) timely notice thereof in proper written form to the Secretary of the CompanyCorporation ("Shareholder Notice"), (ii) have provided any updates or supplements to such Shareholder Notice at the times and in the forms required by these By-Laws, and (iii) together with the beneficial owner(s), if any, on whose behalf the nomination is made, have acted in accordance with the representations set forth in the Solicitation Statement (as defined below) required by these By-Laws.

-To be timely, a stockholder's notice Shareholder Notice to the Secretary must be delivered to or mailed and received at the principal executive offices of the Company Corporation not less than sixty (60) days nor more than ninety (90) days' nor more than one hundred twenty (120) days prior to the anniversary date of the immediately preceding annual meeting; provided, however, that in the event that less than seventy (70 one hundred (100) days' notice or prior public disclosure Public Announcement (as defined below) of the date of the annual meeting is given or made to stockholders, notice by the stockholder Shareholder Notice in order to be timely must be so received not later than the close of business on the tenth (10th) day following the day on which such notice of the date of the annual meeting was made, whichever first occurs.
+To be timely, a stockholder's noticeShareholder Notice to the Secretary must be delivered to or mailed and received at the principal executive offices of the CompanyCorporation not less than sixty (60) days nor more than ninety (90) days' nor more than one hundred twenty (120) days prior to the anniversary date of the immediately preceding annual meeting; provided, however, that in theevent that less than seventy (70one hundred (100) days' notice or prior public disclosurePublic Announcement (as defined below) of the date of the annual meeting is given or made to stockholders, notice by the stockholderShareholder Notice in order to be timely must be so received not later than the close of business on the tenth (10th) day following the day on which such notice of the date of the annual meeting was mailed or such public disclosurePublic Announcement of the date of the annual meeting was made, whichever first occurs.